nehanavrange/LearningJava/README.md

 -> or make all fields as final, so that values can't change once intialized.

+* Why String objects are immutable in Java?

+-> As Java uses the concept of String literal.
+Suppose there are 5 reference variables, all refer to one object "Sachin".

+->If one reference variable changes the value of the object, it will be affected by all the reference variables.

+-> That is why String objects are immutable in Java.

+* Why String class is Final in Java?

+-> The reason behind the String class being final is because no one can override the methods of the String class.
+So that it can provide the same features to the new String objects as well as to the old ones.

 Difference between String, StringBuffer and StringBuilder.
 ==========================================================